BR-IDL/PaddleViT/object_detection/PVTv2/README.md

 ## Training
-To train the DETR model on COCO2017 with single GPU, run the following script using command line:
+To train the PVTv2 model on COCO2017 with single GPU, run the following script using command line:
 ```shell
 sh run_train.sh
 ```